Abhirkt1996/Trendify-clone/README.md

 npm run dev
 ```

-Open [http://localhost:5174](http://localhost:5174) in your browser to view the admin dashboard.

-Open [http://localhost:400](http://localhost:400) in your browser to run the backend.
+Open [http://localhost:4000](http://localhost:4000) in your browser to run the backend.

 Open [http://localhost:5173](http://localhost:5173) in your browser to view the frontend project.